structurizr/structurizr.github.io/lite/06-troubleshooting.md

 2. Add a line as follows: `structurizr.url=XXX` (where `XXX` represents the top-level URL of your Structurizr Lite installation; e.g. `https://structurizr.example.com`).
 3. Restart Structurizr Lite.

+Please note that Structurizr Lite is designed to work as the root application (i.e. via a context path of `/`) only.

 ## Diagrams

 ### Diagram layout is lost when using manual layout